Chancellor’s Council Recognizes Faculty Achievement at Texas Tech University

 The awards are the highest honor the Texas Tech University System bestows on members of the faculty.
 Recipients receive a medallion featuring the system seal and an award of $5,000.
 The awards are funded by the Chancellor’s Council, which supports top scholar recruitment, faculty recognition and other strategic initiatives that encourage excellence across the four universities of the Texas Tech University System.

-This year, the Chancellor’s Council honored the contributions of 16 faculty members across the Texas Tech University System with the Distinguished Teaching and Research Awards, including 2 recipients at Angelo State University, 4 recipients at Texas Tech University Health Sciences Center and 4 recipients at Texas Tech University Health Sciences Center El Paso.
+This year, the Chancellor’s Council honored the contributions of 16 faculty members across the Texas Tech University System with the Distinguished Teaching and Research Awards, including two recipients at Angelo State University, four recipients at Texas Tech University Health Sciences Center and four recipients at Texas Tech University Health Sciences Center El Paso.